If you are a teacher and are thinking of bringing a group to Maths Inspiration, but feel you need more information, then read on.

 Much of our content is accessible to a wide age range, but when preparing our main autumn and spring programme we have in mind:

-• Year 11s who you think have the potential to go on to at least AS Level
+• Year 11s who you think have the potential to get Grade 6 or above at GCSE (that's roughly a high B grade in the old system)

 • All Year 12s and FE College students who are studying maths to at least Core Maths or AS Level.